jaydenk1/Demo/README.md

 ![image](https://user-images.githubusercontent.com/84843818/138814077-908bbfff-2883-48ee-9bd9-fc69171e3991.png)

+Once you have download the codes and unzip both of the zip and place on the same directory.

-Once you have download the codes, change directory to 'tf', this is where you can run the terraform command.
+Change the directory to 'tf', this is where you can run the terraform command.
 ```
 cd tf
 ```